 Printing on Siser EasyColor DTV

-Select “send to printer” and select the printer you’re using.
+Select “Send to Printer,” then choose the printer you're using.

-NOTE: I’m using a regular inkjet printer, nothing special about the printer or the ink.
-This material is also thin so it should feed through just about any printer.
+NOTE: I'm using a regular inkjet printer, nothing special about the printer or the ink.
+This material is also thin, so it should feed through most printers.

-Once the printer is selected, click “add bleed”.
-Bleed adds a thin line of color around the image itself so if the cut is slightly off it won’t be as noticeable.
-You shouldn’t see any white around your design after it is cut.
-Select “use system dialogue” and click print.
+Once the printer is selected, click “Add Bleed”.
+Bleed adds a thin color border around the image, so if the cut is slightly off, it won't be as noticeable.
+You shouldn't see any white around your design after it is cut.
+Select “Use System Dialogue” and click Print.

-On the next screen, pick the printer and then choose preferences.
-Your preference screen will vary depending on your printer brand/type.
-If your print dialogue offers print quality, you will want to pick the best setting and EasyColor DTV recommends using plain paper as your paper type.
-Click okay and print your design.
+On the next screen, select the printer, then choose Preferences.
+Your preference screen will vary by printer brand/type.
+If your print dialogue offers print quality options, select the best setting, and EasyColor DTV recommends using plain paper as the paper type.
+Click Okay and print your design.

-When you look at Siser EasyColor DTV, it has a white side and a greyish side.
+Siser EasyColor DTV has a white side and a greyish side.
 You want to print on the white side.
-I did find that EasyColor DTV came out of my printer completely dry which was really nice.
+I did find that EasyColor DTV came out of my printer completely dry, which was really nice.

 Your package may include two different things.
-If it does, one of them will be EasyColor DTV and the other is the Heat Mask you need to apply your printed image.
-The Heat Mask is shiny and if you lift the corner a little, it is sticky.
+If it does, one of them will be EasyColor DTV, and the other is the Heat Mask you need to apply your printed image.
+The Heat Mask is shiny, and if you lift a corner slightly, it is sticky.

-NOTE: Heat Mask is a special transfer tape that will withstand heat.
+NOTE: Heat Mask is a specialized transfer tape designed to withstand heat.
 I have not used any other brands with this product.
-Regular transfer tape should not be exposed to heat and should not be used.
+Regular transfer tape should not be exposed to heat or used.

 Cutting EasyColor DTV